The iOS 26 Design Guidelines: An Illustrated Guide

 Dates and times have a special light gray button treatment to signify that they’re special.

-Tap one, and you’ll see a date (or time) picker control appear in place.
+Tap one, and you’ll see a date (or time) picker control appear immediately below the date label.

 These controls can pick (a) just a time, (b) just a date, (c) both a time and a date, or (d) some other custom value.
 And there’s also a “spinner” style layout you can use (not pictured).